 Salt, to taste

-Preheat the oven to 200C.
-Place the sliced aubergine on a tray lined with a baking sheet.
-Coat the aubergine slices in a thin layer of olive oil, on each side, and then place in the oven for 10 minutes.
+Place the sliced aubergine on the tray inside the cooker.
+Coat the aubergine slices in a thin layer of olive oil, and cook on each side for 10 minutes.

 Meanwhile, in a small saucepan fry the onion and once golden, add in the tomato paste, oregano and paprika.
 Add in 1/2 cup of boiling water to achieve a more curry-like consistency.
 Cook for 5 minutes.